AVIATORS’ CERTIFICATES (‘TICKET’ OR ‘BREVET’)

 ‘If one wished to fly – and had the money, you went to France, bought a machine, receiving a certain amount of instruction on it.
 The French, to say nothing of the Wrights, were several years ahead of us at that time.’ – The Brooklands Story A. V. Roe & Company 1910/11 by Howard Pixton.
 Such a person was Graham Gilmour, who obtained Brevet No. 75 at Pau on 19 May 1910 and purchased a Blériot XI.
 Also, John Porte (later Lieutenant Colonel, CMG, FRAeS) was awarded Brevet No. 548 at Reims on 28 July 1911, flying a Deperdussin, who became a flying boat pioneer.

-By 28 July 1911, the RAeC has only issued 106 Aviators’ Certificates.
+By 28 July 1911, the RAeC had only issued 106 Aviators’ Certificates, in contrast to the 548 by France.

 Gertrude Bacon’s second flight in an aeroplane was with Gilmour in 1910 at Brooklands.

-The question of issuing a Special Certificate for pilots of hydro-aeroplanes has been considered and it has been decided to issue a temporary brevet and in the meantime to refer the matter to the next Conference of the FAI. – Flight magazine, 14 September 1912.
+‘The question of issuing a Special Certificate for pilots of hydro-aeroplanes has been considered and it has been decided to issue a temporary brevet and in the meantime to refer the matter to the next Conference of the FAI.’ – Flight magazine, 14 September 1912.
 The request for an extraordinary Conference was supported by the RAeC.
 At the Conference on 28 January 1913, it was decided to institute a Special Certificate. – Flight magazine, 1 February 1913.

 THE RAeC AND THE FAI

 ‘Letter from the Aéro-Club de France, of 17 February 1912, intimating that they had not granted any Aviators’ Certificates [Brevet de Pilote] for flights carried out on hydro-aeroplanes, and that, in their opinion, the present rules did not cover such an event, was read and noted.
-It was unanimously resolved to give notice to the FAI that the RAeC world raise the question at the next [FAI] Conference.’ – Minutes of Executive Committee meeting of the RAeC, 20 February 1912.
+It was unanimously resolved to give notice to the FAI that the RAeC would raise the question at the next [FAI] Conference.’ – Minutes of Executive Committee meeting of the RAeC, 20 February 1912.

 ‘Letter from Capt.
 E. W. Wakefield of 21 February 1912, with regard to Hydro-aeroplane Certificates, was read.
 It was unanimously resolved [taking the opposite view to France] to grant provisional Certificates in respect of tests carried out on hydro-aeroplanes, such Certificates to be subject to confirmation by the FAI, the tests being the same as those required for the present Aviators’ Certificates, subject to modification regarding the alighting on water.’ – Minutes of Executive Committee meeting of the RAeC, 27 February 1912.